jenuis/sdpdoc/source/ide.rst

 .. image:: pic/ide_pycharm_main.jpg

 It is seen that the default virtual environment has been changed and the site-packages have been copied.
-Insert the two test lines for IMAS and click run buttion on the top title bar.
+Insert the two test lines for IMAS and click run button on the top title bar.
 The ``imas`` module can then be used right away.

 .. warning::